 view-from-on-top-of-the-slidesAt-Des-Menhirs-Campsite-in-Carnac for the Camping des menhirs review post

 Planning a family camping trip in France but overwhelmed by choices?
-We’ve tested and reviewed the top campsites so you don’t have to.
+We’ve tested and reviewed the top campsites so you can find the best choice for your family.

 We love France.
 It’s the place we call home and the place in which we holiday the most.
 Ever since we were both young, our families have holidayed in this extraordinary country.
 For my family, growing up, we had camping holidays near Disneyland, road trips around Cherbourg and booze cruises to Dieppe.
 For Mike’s family, they had camping holidays in Normandy, Gite stays in Brittany and family Eurocamp holidays at the coast.
 It’s no surprise that years later we both started working on French campsites.